e121016373/resourceMangementTool/README.md

 2. Azure App Services only support DotNetCore 3.1 for Linux, so select Linux Container.
 3. A Dockerfile should be created inside the svc-dotnetcore3 folder containing
     ```txt
-   #See https://aka.ms/containerfastmode to understand how Visual Studio uses this Dockerfile to build your images for faster debugging.

     FROM mcr.microsoft.com/dotnet/core/aspnet:3.1-buster-slim AS base
     WORKDIR /app
     EXPOSE 80